The Krull-Remak-Schmidt-Azumaya Theorem for idempotent complete categories: The exchange property in idempotent complete additive categories

-A ring $R$ is an \textit{exchange ring} if the regular left $R$-module $R$ has the finite exchange property.
-Note that this is a left-right symmetric property.
+Note that this notion is a left-right symmetric property.
 An $R$-module $M$ has the finite exchange property if and only if its endomorphism ring is exchange, \cite{W72}.
 Exchange rings can be characterized by using ring theoretic properties, see \cite[Theorem 1]{Monk} and \cite[Theorem 2.1]{Ni}.
-From the proofs of these two theorems, we deduce the following characterization:
+From the proofs of these two theorems we deduce the following characterization:

-\begin{lemma} An $R$-module $M$ has the finite exchange property if and only if it has the exchange property with respect to all direct sums $M_1\oplus M_2$ with $M_1=M_2$. \end{lemma}
+\begin{lemma} An $R$-module $M$ has the finite exchange property if and only if it has the exchange property with respect to all direct sums $M_1\oplus M_2$ with $M_1=M=M_2$. \end{lemma}

-In the next result, we will use Lemma \ref{lem:warfield-equiv} to describe the objects with the finite exchange property in idempotent complete additive categories.
+In the next result, we use Lemma \ref{lem:warfield-equiv} to characterize the objects that satisfy the finite exchange property in idempotent-complete additive categories.